Applicability

 - Install the SQLAlchemy library.

-test.pyfile and enter the database connection information. - Run the
+test.pyfile and fill in the database connection information. - Run the

 test.pyfile.